 The recital wouldn’t be possible without the most important part: information about your dancers!
 Each participant should be named, but there are typically two ways you can do this.

 You may want to simply create a page with an alphabetical list of every dancer featured in your recital or you can list which dancers are involved in each number.
-In this case, include the names of the dancers underneath each song in your set list.
+In this case, including the names of the dancers underneath each song in your setlist.
 If you have a smaller group, include photos or information about them.

 4. Sponsor information

 Sponsors are an important part of your recital.
 Perhaps a local catering company provided refreshments or your chairs were provided at a discount from a rental agency.
 If there are companies that helped your recital come together, make sure to include them in your program.